BMI203-2022/project5/README.md

 For a refresher on the silhouette scoring algorithm you can check out [this overview](https://tushar-joshi-89.medium.com/silhouette-score-a9f7d8d78f29) which gives a broad overview of the intuition behind the algorithm (though it uses the sklearn implementation while you will need to build your own from scratch) or [the wiki](https://en.wikipedia.org/wiki/Silhouette_(clustering))

-This project is meant to be open ended - and instead of giving you a particular bioinformatic use case and problem - we will keep this assignment abstract and operate on matrices of arbitrary sizes (i.e. some random number of observations and some random number of features).
+Unlike previous assignments where we give a particular bioinformatics use case and problem - we will keep this assignment abstract and operate on matrices of arbitrary sizes (i.e. some random number of observations and some random number of features).
+The reasoning behind this is that it is sometimes best to consider the scope of your inputs and outputs to an algorithm and not bring in any domain specific logic or naming to the implementation.

 Instead of providing you with a fixed input to the KMeans algorithm I've provided some code to generate a clustered 2D matrix with known labels.
 Use this as your input and validate your results visually with the plotting functions I've provided.